Lai-YT/st-lang/lexer/README.md

 Options:
-  -v, --verbose   Prints the tokens and their corresponding lines -d, --dump      Dumps the identifiers and their attributes
+  -v, --verbose   Prints the tokens and their corresponding lines -d, --dump      Dumps the name of the identifiers
 ```

 ### Example